MileHacker Logo

 No-Go Areas for Pedestrians and Cyclists

-• Avoid walking or cycling in isolated, poorly lit areas, especially at night.
+• Avoid walking or cycling in isolated, poorly lit areas, after sunset in particular.

 • Exercise caution in crowded areas, where pickpocketing has a risk.